Life After COVID-19: Impact On The Packaging Industry

 Food Packaging Will Change

 Although it is unlikely that COVID-19 will spread through food or food packaging, food safety management protocols will be tightened to protect food industry personnel and produce.
 COVID-19 is a respiratory illness that primarily spreads through person-to-person contact.
-Good hygiene practices, sanitation, and zoning will now be strictly regulated to eliminate or reduce the risk of packaging materials becoming contaminated with the virus.
-Personal protective equipment (PPE) such as masks, gloves, etc., will now be mandatory.
+Good hygiene practices, sanitation, and zoning will now be strictly regulated to eliminate or reduce the risk of contaminating packaging materials with the virus.
+Personal protective equipment (PPE), such as masks, gloves, etc., will now be mandatory.

 Plastics May Return for a Short While